paulmooreparks/Api2Cli/README.md

   </a>
 </p>

-## XferKit Overview
+## Api2Cli Overview

-**XferKit** is a powerful command-line interface (CLI) tool for HTTP API management, testing, and automation.
+**Api2Cli** is a powerful command-line interface (CLI) tool for HTTP API management, testing, and automation.
 It provides a workspace-based approach to organize API interactions, supports JavaScript scripting for advanced workflows, and offers an intuitive command-line experience for developers working with REST APIs.
 It bridges the gap between simple command-line tools like curl and complex GUI applications like Postman, providing the power and flexibility developers need for modern API workflows.

 ### 🚀 Key Features